abeer-saleh/EDA_Project/README.md

   ### Scope

-  Our scope was the most recent three months from August 14 to June  of 2021, we used the most recent datasets to take an apropriate decision and be up-to-date
+  Our scope was the most recent three months from August 14 to June  of 2021, we used the most recent datasets to take an apropriate decision and be up-to-date.
-  Thed dataset contains 580895 rows × 11 columns
+  The dataset contains 580895 rows × 11 columns

  | Features |  Type   |
  | --- | --- |